Arkansas native living through fire season in his San Francisco apartment

-We all know Arkansas weather can be a little wild sometimes, but Rob Felham has adapted to a different type of weather pattern: hot and fiery.
+We all know Arkansas weather can be a little wild sometimes, but Rob Fulham has adapted to a different type of weather pattern: hot and fiery.

 “I went out to my living room and was like...oh, its orange outside,” Fulham said with a laugh.
 "It’s smoky and it looks kinda apocalyptic."